sdiazben/CC_Research_Project/README.md

 ## Amazon Web Services (AWS)

-<p align="justify">  Amazon Web Services (AWS) is a cloud service platform, which provides services in different domains such as compute, storage, delivery and other functionality which help business to scale and grow. </p>
+<p align="justify">  Amazon Web Services (AWS) is a cloud service platform, which provides services in different domains such as compute, storage, delivery and other functionality which help business to scale and grow.
+For more detailed information, they provide a detailed documentation in their <a href="https://aws.amazon.com/what-is-aws/">website</a>. </p>

 ### Services